gchrupala/supervision/common.md

 - Credit all images to their author.
 In general, it is not advisable use figures or other images without an explicit license (e.g. Creative Commons) or an explicit permission from the author of the original.
 - **Never submit any draft or version containing unacknowledged quotes, paraphrases, or figures.**
+## Tips for formulating research questions for a data-science thesis
+- Come up with a small set (1-3) of closely related RQs.
+- They should be specific and directly linked to actual experiments which will provide an answer to them.
+- They should be formulated as actual questions.
+Typical templates could be:
+  + To what extend does method X improve on method Y for task A, on datasets D1, D2, D3.
+  + Which are the most features (out of A, B, C, ...) for classification task X on datasets ...